albertywu/amazoncrawler/README.md

 ## links

 Easily get the links you want, from any page you want.
+Uses standard JQuery selectors to select links.

 ---